Cdarren3/DataCleaning-EventData/README.md

 ## Data Collection & Preprocessing

-* Data were previously collected from the website, only data cleaning is needed
+* Data were previously collected from the website, only preprocessing is needed
 * Data was then cleaned and rearranged into columns as below:

     * Date (DD/MM/YY)